 We value the backgrounds and distinct perspectives that all of our students bring to the Lake Forest community.
 Our first-year and transfer international students are a vital part of what makes Lake Forest unique and special.
-International students represent more than 96 countries and 14 percent of our student body.
+International students represent more than 108 countries and 19 percent of our student body.

+Interviews are required if you apply test-optional.
 A member of our admissions team may reach out to you to schedule an interview as a way to evaluate your English proficiency.

 Applicants from China are welcome to submit a Vericant interview.
 This service provides the opportunity to talk personally with an interviewer in China.
 The conversation will be recorded and can be reviewed by the Lake Forest Admissions Office.